H0sseinR0stami/phd-master-tracker/README.md

 ## 🔒 Security Notes

 - Passwords are hashed using SHA-256
-- Data stored locally in SQLite database
+- Data stored locally in a Postgresql database
 - No cloud storage - all data remains on your device
 - Each user has isolated data